Step 3 - API Key Authentication

 Set up an API Key

 In order to call your API, you need to configure an API consumer.
-Go to the Zuplo Portal, then open the project you are working on, Services, then click Configure on the "API Key Service".
+In the Zuplo Portal, open the Services tab for your project, then click Configure on the "API Key Service".

 Be sure to select the appropriate environment in the dropdown on the top right of the services page.
-You must select the environment type you linked your local project to.
+You must select the environment type your local project is linked to.
 If you only have a single environment, you should select "Production".
 Later we will create new environments for preview.

 Then click Create Consumer.